 Your bait could be disappearing for a variety of reasons, but the most probable is that a variety of pests are finding your bait, depending on the specific bait being placed and the type of trap being used.

-- Insects such as – It is very common for insects such as slugs, crickets, ants, and cockroaches to feed on bait meant for rodents.
+- Insects: It is very common for insects such as slugs, crickets, ants, and cockroaches to feed on bait meant for rodents.
 These tiny insects can get in and out of living traps and other non-sticky traps without triggering the trap.
 Crickets and ants are very common intruders, and slugs can often be identified by the slimy trails they leave on the trap or trigger.

 All that being said, mice can be very intelligent, wily creatures, and could be feeding on the bait without being captured.
 A few tips for baiting include: